emdash/irpn/doc/style.md

 ```

 Unfortunately, this is the *dominant* style for a lot of Haskell and
 Idris source.
-And I can't stand it!
+I just can't stand it!
 It's such pointless waste of
-horizontal space.

-So-called "rightward drift" is as much a problem in Idris as in any
-other language, and personally I see no reason to use more than two
-spaces per indent level, *ever*, *in any language*, *period*.
+horizontal space, and it looks really ugly to me.
+I personally prefer,
+and default to, an indent offset of *two spaces*, *period*.

-Indent enough to make the lexical structure clear, and no more.
-If,
+I indent enough to make the nesting structure clear, and no more.
+I
-for your project or language, that's three spaces, or four -- then
-fine.
-Whatever.
-But that style above?
-I don't care how popular it is,
-I refuse to format code that way.
+keep it consistent within a given codebase, whether it's two spaces,
+or four.
+I *do not* indent to align with tokens on the previous line
+*just because*.

+If I'm going to "waste" horizontal space, then I prefer to "waste" it
+on tabulation.

+The point has been made elsewhere that arguments about style are in
+and of themselves a waste of time.
+This is is a personal project.
+So
+I'm putting my foot down about this one thing.
+I will *not* use the
+*accursed indent*, and that's that.

 ## Type signatures and parameter lists